TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

             :dd:
                 **global:** [GLOBAL-var, split with \| if you want to get from an array!
-DEPRECATED, use GP, TSFE or getenv]
+Deprecated, use GP, TSFE or getenv]

           - :dt:
                 **= date : d-m-y**